mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * can customize CSS used in preview
   * add `markdown.styles": ["markdown.css"],` to settings
     and place the `.css` file in each workspace directory
+* to see CSS classes used
+  * open Command Palette
+  * enter "Developer: Open Webview Developer Tools" which opens a Chrome devtools window
+  * navigate to

 ## Moving Lines